 On 20 December 1956, the court ordered Montgomery and the state of Alabama to end bus segregation permanently.

 Why was Rosa Parks more famous than Claudette Colvin?

-In Montgomery, Alabama in 1955, 75% of the riders using the bus systems were black.
+In Montgomery, Alabama, in 1955, 75% of the bus systems riders were black.
 10 seats were customarily held (about 28% of the 36 seats) for white riders.
-If more whites boarded than there were seats in the white section, the bus drivers could insist that blacks move to create additional white-only rows.
+If more whites boarded than seats in the white section, the bus drivers could insist that blacks move to create additional white-only rows.

 After her arrest, Claudette Colvin struggled greatly.

-In 1969, years after moving to NYC, she acquired a job working as a Nurse’s aid at a Nursing home.
+In 1969, years after moving to NYC, she acquired a job working as a Nurse’s aide at a Nursing home.
 She worked there for 35 years until her retirement in 2004.

 Despite her struggles, she expressed hope for America:

 “Being dragged off that bus was worth it just to see Barack Obama become president, because so many others gave their lives and didn’t get to see it, and I thank God for letting me see it.”— Claudette Colvin (Gier, 2010)

 There has been much controversy over the lack of acknowledgement of Claudette Colvin over the years.

 While she has said that she is not angry over the lack of recognition, it has impacted her over the years.
 She once refused to record a video when approached by the curate of the Rosa Parks Museums, stating, “They’ve already called it the Rosa Parks Museum, so they’ve already made up their minds what the story is.”